natalieagus/50005-2023/_os_notes/week4-2_solutions.md

 * `Pi` only needs to wait a <span style="color:#f7007f;"><b>MAXIMUM</b></span> of 1 cycle before being able to enter the CS.

 > You might want to <span style="color:#f77729;"><b>interleave</b></span> the execution of instructions between `Pi` and `Pj`, and convince yourself that this solution is indeed a legitimate solution to the CS problem.
 Try to also modify some parts: not to use `turn`, set `turn` for `Pi` as itself (`i`) instead of `j`, not to use `flag`, etc and convince yourself whether the 3 <span style="color:#f77729;"><b>correctness</b></span> property for the original Peterson's algorithm still apply.

+## Why Atomic LD/ST is Required?
+Not all LD/ST instructions are guaranteed to be atomic, we take this for granted.
+Consider a scenario of a non-atomic database containing student grades, and initial grade of student I of `60`, and these two actions performed sequentially (but not atomic):
+1. Professor A updates the grade of student I to 90
+2. Professor B fetch the grade of student I, and increment it by 2 and submit the copy to student Admin

+By right, the grade of student I should be 92.
+However, since the database is not atomic, Professor B fetched the old grade of student I (which means the update done by Professor A is not *immediately* reflected in the database).
+Student I end up having a grade of 62 instead of 92 (got a C instead of an A!).

+What happened?
+> The STORE done by Professor A is not ATOMIC, meaning that what Professor B saw was a "stale" grade, although Professor B's action is done *after* Professor A. Many operations of read and write from a distributed database are not atomic because it causes a slow performance. *Actually* storing the value into the database is done in background to improve interactivity.

+When we <span style="color:#f77729;"><b>check</b></span> for `turn == j`, or `flag[j] == True` we need to be sure that these values that are read are not *stale*.
+Equivalently, any STORE of `turn` or `flag` value should complete before subsequent attempts to access `turn` and `flag` is done, otherwise it is possible for both processes to enter the CS (or stuck in busy wait).
+If you're interested, you can read [this](https://harmony.cs.cornell.edu/docs/textbook/spinlock/) article.
+If not, just accept that Peterson's solution require atomic `LD/ST` 😉.

 # Synchronization Hardware
 Peterson’s solution is a software solution that is not guaranteed to work on modern computer architectures where `LD/ST` might not be atomic (e.g: there are many processors accessing the same location).